prae1809/PowerShell-Scripts/OperationalCollections/Readme.md

 Full list :
--All Clients
+- All Clients
--All Clients Active
+- All Clients Active
 -All Client Inactive
 -All Clients Online
 -All Clients R2 CU0